-Women make up nearly half of today's total workforce but only about 10% of the construction labor force.
+Women make up nearly half of today's total workforce, and about 14% of the construction labor force.
 And most of that number work in administrative and office positions.
 Only a handful actually work in the field as tradeswomen—2.5% to be exact.

 “Women can do anything that men can do, but it’s not what they’re accustomed to,” says Casey Brouse, a woman welder who’s put on a face shield and proudly melded metal for 20 years.

 “[Women] don’t realize that the option is there,” says Brouse.